-All restrooms are brand new and cleaned daily Classrooms are cleaned every third day.
+All restrooms are brand new and cleaned daily Classrooms are cleaned every other day.
 Heavier cleaning is done on a rotating basis.
-Items in need of simple repairs are done on the spot by our custodians.
+Our custodians do items in need of simple repairs on the spot.
 Safety issues are reported immediately to the District.
 Safety concerns are the top priority for our district maintenance department and are often corrected the same day.
 We also have a School Safety Committee that discusses potential problems and ways to improve our school environment.
 Our efforts are successful because our staff is committed to providing a safe and clean learning environment for our students.

-Date of inspection: 10/09/2019
+Date of inspection: 09/22/2020

-School Facility Good Repair Status (Most Recent Year)
+School Facility Good Repair Status